Search results for

 Umme Aimon Shabbir / Android Authority

-ReLens is an app that lets you transform your smartphone into a professional camera instantly with its advanced AI-powered computational photography and algorithms.
+ReLens is an app that instantly transforms your smartphone into a professional camera with its advanced AI-powered computational photography and algorithms.
 The app boasts a DSLR-grade large aperture, effortlessly creating stunning blurred backgrounds and cinematic effects.
 It’s perfect for photography enthusiasts, offering features like f1.4 aperture for portrait mode, classic SLR lens reproductions, various filters, depth of field control, and more.
 Some other features include manual controls, a 20x zoom, and professional auxiliary tools.
 ReLens also doubles as a photo editor with AI zone adjustment, color grading tools, filters, and HDR enhancements.
 Your privacy is protected as image processing stays local to your device.
 The best part is that the developers are still releasing exciting updates for this app.

 Cymera